trigaten/Learn_Prompting/docs/basics/roles.md

     sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

+## Email Example

-There are countless examples to think of.
+There are countless applications of role prompting.
 It is important to consider the role that fits the task at hand the best.

 For example, if you want an LLM like ChatGPT to draft